-Records from SSA showing the person is receiving SS Disability payments, or has been determined disabled
+Records from SSA showing the person is receiving Social Security Disability payments, or has been determined to have a disability.

-An SMI Determination Summary Report or SMI Eligibility Outcome form that includes a an SMI diagnosis of functional inability to live in an independent setting or risk of serious harm to self or others.
+An SMI Determination Summary Report or SMI Eligibility Outcome form that includes a SMI determination of functional inability to live in an independent setting or risk of serious harm to self or others.